 Oh no!
-The apartment above you left an unattended candle burning, and now your apartment is semi-burnt and riddled with smoke damage.
+The University of Akron apartment tenant above you left an unattended candle burning, and now your apartment is semi-burnt and riddled with smoke damage.

-Sure, you don’t want to think about an emergency when you are first moving into a student housing off-campus apartments, but accidents do happen!
-Here are four helpful tips to help you make sense of what Renter’s Insurance can assist you with in case you face an emergency in your off campus housing.
+Sure, you don’t want to think about an emergency when you are first moving into your student housing off-campus apartment, but accidents do happen!
+Here are four helpful tips to help you make sense of what Renter’s Insurance can assist you with in case you face an emergency in your Akron off campus housing.

 Tip 1) Know What Type of Emergency it Covers